DarkAssassin23/HTTP_Server/README.md

 In addition to the Python script, there is also a Bash script to simulate many simultaneous requests.
 By default, it will run the `basic_client.py` script 150 times.
-However, you can add more requests by a command line argument.
+However, you can add more requests with a command-line argument.
 For example, `./many_clients.sh 200` will create 200 simultaneous requests,
 rather than 150.